 Chelsea Rod and Gun Club provides the classes free of charge and all of our instructors are volunteers.
 Classes are posted on the Dept. of Natural Resources (DNR) website.
 Book will be provided at the start of the class.

 Please see our calendar for the class schedule.
 Classes are usually scheduled for the months of April, August, September, and October.

 INTERNET STUDENTS: If you have completed an Internet Hunter Safety Course for the State of Michigan, you are welcome to come to our class for the field day portion.
 Please contact our Hunter Safety Director Stu Kenewell @ (734) 498-2160 or email: [email protected] a least 3 days in advance.
-Note: Internet students under 16 years of age may be required to take the exam portion of the class at the Discretion of the Hunter Safety Director.

 View photos of some of our Hunter Safety classes in the photo gallery.

 - All Classes occur on Saturday and Sunday from 9:00 am to 3:00 pm.
 Students must attend both days, and pass the exam and field test to receive a Hunter Safety Certificate. (with the exception Internet Students see note above.)

 - Hunter Safety Certificates are provided immediately at the end of the class for students that obtain a passing grade in the class.

 - Students of any age can not be refused registration.
 However, students under 10 years of age must be accompanied by a parent during the entire class.